Behind the Scenes: Portrait of a Geek

 Today’s Post by Joe Farace

-Erin’s pose probably violates every rule that “the experts” say you shouldn’t do.
+Erin’s pose probably violates every rule “the experts” say you shouldn’t do.
 The camera angle may be too low—I don’t remember, to tell the truth—but the attitude of the pose says everything about the subject.
 It shows an intelligent, proud, insouciant and yet downright sexy woman.
 This is probably one of my least retouched and processed portraits I’ve ever made with just some minor tweaking in Vivenza before light retouching in Portraiture 2 with a soupçon of Glamour Glow from Color Efex Pro added to wrap things up.

 If you enjoyed today’s blog post and would like to buy Joe a cup of Earl Grey tea ($2.50), click here.